 The lifting of sanctions will attract significant investment into the infrastructure sector of the economy due to the large infrastructure deficits resulting from years of underinvestment.
 As sanctions are eased, the induced trade in and through Iran, as well as the scope for investment into infrastructure, will provide an environment which is conducive to commercial vehicle sales growth.
 The need for upgrades to ports, roads, rail and heavy industries will ramp up construction levels, which act as a key driver in commercial vehicle sales.
 The opportunity for logistics as trade begins to improve will also support commercial vehicle sales.
-Our Infrastructure team forecast the construction industry value to grow 4.5% in 2016 and at an annual average of 5.8% over the rest of our forecast period to 2020.
+Our Infrastructure team has revised up their forecast the construction industry value from a previous growth forecast of 4.5% in 2016 to 7.9% to reflect the impact of easing sanctions.
+Furthermore, construction industry value will grow and at an annual average of 6.3% over the rest of our forecast period to 2020.